 Lara Nichols complies with the Employment Rights Act 1996 and relevant employment legislation in the United Kingdom and there is no forced, bonded or prison labour used.

-Employees are free to leave the organisation after serving reasonable notice, as specified in there written particulars of employment, and no deposits or identity papers are required to be lodged or are retained.
+Employees are free to leave the organisation after serving reasonable notice, as specified in their written particulars of employment, and no deposits or identity papers are required to be lodged or are retained.

 Right to freedom of association and collective bargaining.